Sheldon Creed: Regional series and ARCA

-NASCAR Truck Series
+NASCAR Camping World Truck Series

 In 2016, Creed made his NASCAR Camping World Truck Series debut in the Eldora Dirt Derby at Eldora Speedway, driving the No. 07 Chevrolet Silverado for SS-Green Light Racing.
-After finishing fifth in his heat race, he started 25th in the feature and finished 16th, two laps behind race winner Kyle Larson.
+After finishing fifth in his heat race, he started 25th in the feature and finished sixteenth, two laps behind race winner Kyle Larson.
 He returned to the Dirt Derby in 2017 in the No. 20 Silverado for Young's Motorsports.
 A fourth-place finish in his heat placed him in 19th to begin the main race, but he finished 27th after contact with another truck led to a wreck and overheating issues.

-Creed raced at Eldora for the third consecutive year in 2018, running the No. 99 for MDM; he finished second in the heat to start sixth in the Derby, which he finished in 15th.
+Creed raced at Eldora for the third consecutive year in 2018, running the No. 99 for MDM; he finished second in the heat to start sixth in the Derby, which he finished in fifteenth.
 On September 25, GMS Racing announced Creed would run the season's remaining four Truck Series races.
 After his first two races at Martinsville Speedway and Texas, the team elevated him to a full-time campaign for 2019.

 Before the 2019 NASCAR Gander Outdoors Truck Series season, GMS and JR Motorsports formed Drivers Edge Development, a Chevrolet-led driver development program with Creed as one of its members.
 In the season-opening NextEra Energy 250 at Daytona, Creed won the opening stage but was collected in a multi-driver wreck on lap 99.
 In late July, Creed's crew chief Doug Randolph was replaced by Jeff Stankiewicz, who worked with Creed during his 2018 ARCA championship season.
 Although Creed recorded two second-place finishes at Eldora and Michigan, he missed the Truck Series playoffs as he required a win to qualify.
-Creed ended the 2019 season with a tenth-place points finish with four top fives and eleven top tens.
+Creed ended the 2019 season with a tenth-place points finish with four top-fives and eleven top-tens.
 Despite showing competitive race paces during his rookie campaign, he struggled with consistency and controlling his aggressive driving style, the latter of which Creed noted was effective in ARCA but unsustainable in NASCAR.